 "We failed to connect the dots.
 And so, we had to come up with a way of helping to stop attacks." - General Keith B. Alexander, Former Director of NSA, at Black Hat USA 2013.

 There's been lot of hyperbole and misinformation about the NSA's collection of Americans' phone calls, emails, address books, buddy lists, calling records, online video game chats, financial documents, browsing history, video chats, text messages, and calendar data.
 Currently, a debate rages involving privacy advocates, the Congressional House and Senate Committees on Judiciary and Intelligence, and the Intelligence Community about the NSA's activities.
-Join the debate by hearing former Staff Director of the House Intelligence Committee and current Managing Director of Beacon Global Strategies, Michael Allen, debate and discuss these issues with Mark Jaycox, a Legislative Analyst with the Electronic Frontier Foundation who specializes in user privacy and surveillance law.
+Join the debate by hearing Jamil Jaffer, Adjunct Professor of Law and Director, Homeland & National Security Law Program at the George Mason University School of Law, debate and discuss these issues with Mark Jaycox, a Legislative Analyst with the Electronic Frontier Foundation who specializes in user privacy and surveillance law.
 The conversation will include an overview of the NSA's activities, argue positions for and against the activities, and end with questions from the audience.

 Lately, many popular anti-virus solutions claim to be the most effective against unknown and obfuscated malware.
 Most of these solutions are rather vague about how they supposedly achieve this goal, making it hard for end-users to evaluate and compare the effectiveness of the different products on the market.
 This presentation presents empirically discovered results on the various implementations of these methods per solution, which reveal that some anti-virus solutions have more mature methods to detect x86 malware than others, but all of them are lagging behind when it comes to x64 malware.
 In general, at most three stages were identified in the detection process: Static detection, Code Emulation detection (before execution), and Runtime detection (during execution).
 New generic evasion techniques are presented for each of these stages.
 These techniques were implemented by an advanced, dedicated packer, which is an approach commonly taken by malware developers to evade detection of their malicious toolset.
 Two brand new packing methods were developed for this cause.
 By combining several evasion techniques, real-world malicious executables with a high detection rate were rendered completely undetected to the prying eyes of anti-virus products.